 Why You Should Buy the S165 —

 Craftsman has reinvented the brand and their tools are among the best in class.
-This is easily one of the best gas chainsaws you can buy, hands down.
+This is easily one of the most surprising gas chainsaws we tested, hands down.
 It will probably surprise you because it will do everything you expect from it.

 It’s designed for mid-duty wood cutting.
 Expect it to shine when cutting wood up to 14″ in diameter.
 I love the bonus hard case you get and the 3-point anti-vibration system.
 At under $200, this is an absolute bargain.
 No complaints.